 Many women going through menopause use oestrogen patches, a menopausal hormone therapy/hormone replacement treatment (MHT/HRT) used to manage menopausal symptoms.
-Unfortunately, many of these products have been in short supply this year.

 When are supplies expected to return to normal?